Buffalo in Kansas

 Buffalo can be found on specialized farms or roaming free within parks such as Yellowstone National Park.
 The plains bison, or buffalo, roams Kansas today on private land and in state parks.

-The buffalo was declared the Kansas state animal in 1955.
+The American Bison was named the official state animal of Kansas in 1955.

 Entry: Buffalo in Kansas